Greg Schultz: Biden 2020 Campaign

+Leading up to the 2020 campaign, Schultz served as the executive director of Biden's American Possibilities PAC.

-Schultz was the architect and national campaign manager of Joe Biden’s primary campaign.
-Schultz then shifted to the role of general election strategist and senior advisor, where he oversaw and executed strategy between the Democratic National Committee, state parties, Biden’s own team, and other political players.
-Said Biden on Schultz’s role as general election strategist, "Greg's talent and leadership have been an important part of this campaign's success since the beginning, and I'm grateful he's taking on this new role to help ensure we run a well-organized and effective general election campaign to beat Donald Trump and restore the soul of this nation.”
+Schultz was the architect and national campaign manager of Joe Biden's primary campaign.
+Schultz then shifted to the role of general election strategist and senior advisor, where he oversaw and executed strategy between the Democratic National Committee, state parties, Biden's own team, and other political players.
+Said Biden on Schultz's role as general election strategist, "Greg's talent and leadership have been an important part of this campaign's success since the beginning, and I'm grateful he's taking on this new role to help ensure we run a well-organized and effective general election campaign to beat Donald Trump and restore the soul of this nation."

 Schultz spoke about his campaign experience as the inaugural guest on David Plouffe’s podcast, which focuses on the inside workings of presidential campaigns.

-Leading up to the 2020 campaign, Schultz served as the Executive Director of Biden’s American Possibilities PAC.

-Obama/Biden Campaigns and Administration

-Schultz held the role of Deputy Political Director for the Obama/Biden presidential campaigns in Ohio in 2008 and Ohio State Director in 2012.
-He also worked as the state director of the Ohio chapter of Organizing for America.
-During the 2012 campaign, Schultz stepped in to help with the successful referendum on Ohio’s House Bill 194, a GOP backed piece of legislation that sought to limit voter access across the state.